Set permissions to view/edit pages

 Anyone with the link | Only me | ✅ |

-Anyone with the link | Specific group only | ✅ |
+Anyone with the link | Only inside the group | ✅ |

 Anyone with the link | Anyone with the link | ✅ |